RoboSats/robosats-startos/README.md

 # Wrapper for RoboSats
-RoboSats is a simple and private bitcoin exchange
+A simple and private Lightning P2P exchange you can use directly from StartOS.

 ## Dependencies
 - [docker](https://docs.docker.com/get-docker)